89luca89/distrobox/docs/posts/steamdeck_guide.md

-# Install Distrobox on the Steamdecl
+# Install Distrobox on the Steamdeck

 To install Distrobox on the steamdeck, we can install both `podman` and `distrobox` inside the `$HOME` so that containers will survive updates.